Meet Serena

 & Kayla!

 Two colleagues with a passion for speech & language, Serena and Kayla met at the University of Toronto where they were studying Linguistics.
 Fast forward many years later - they decided to partner to open ‘Sparks of Speech’ to provide speech and language services in the Durham Region.
-They are both professional, fun and energetic and are looking forward to meeting you!
+They are both professional, fun and are looking forward to meeting you!

 Meet the team